MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-emergency-calling.md

 > [!NOTE]
 >
-> - Emergency calling is currently supported in the United States, Puerto Rico, and Canada only where the emergency calling number is 911.
+> - Emergency calling is currently supported in the United States, United Kingdom, Denmark, Canada, and Puerto Rico only where the emergency calling number is 911.
 > - If the [**Customize active conversation**](add-customer-summary-settings.md#manage-active-conversation-form-settings) form is enabled and an agent initiates an outbound call to emergency services, the active conversation form doesn't display the **Save** and **Refresh** options.

 ## Prerequisites